six-tech/Six.CursorRules/CONTRIBUTING.md

 ### General Guidelines

 - Each rule should be in its own `.mdc` file
-- Rules should be placed in the appropriate directory:
+- Rules should be placed in the appropriate directory
-  - C# rules go in the `csharp/` directory
-  - F# rules go in the `fsharp/` directory
-  - Library-specific rules go in their respective library directories

 ### Rule Documentation